odk-x/androidcommon/README.md

 ## Setting up your environment and building the project

+General instructions for setting up an ODK 2.0 environment can be found at our [DevEnv Setup wiki page](https://github.com/opendatakit/opendatakit/wiki/DevEnv-Setup)

 Install [Android Studio](http://developer.android.com/tools/studio/index.html) and the [SDK](http://developer.android.com/sdk/index.html#Other).

-This project depends on the ODK [androidlibrary](https://github.com/opendatakit/androidlibrary) project, so be sure to clone it into the same parent directory as androidcommon.
+This project depends on the ODK [androidlibrary](https://github.com/opendatakit/androidlibrary) project; its binaries will be downloaded automatically fom our maven repository during the build phase.
+If you wish to modify that project yourself, you must clone it into the same parent directory as androidcommon.
+You directory stucture should resemble the following:

+        |-- odk

+            |-- androidcommon

+            |-- androidlibrary

+  * Note that this only applies if you are modifying androidlibrary.
+If you use the maven dependencies (the default option), the project will not show up in your directory.

 Open the androidcommon project directory in Android Studio.

-Now you should be ready to build, by selecting `Build->Make` Project.
+Now you should be ready to build, by selecting `Build->Make Project`.

 ## Running